Dier: More to come from Loftus-Cheek

 Dier hopes the 21-year-old, who is on loan at Crystal Palace from Chelsea, can continue moving forward.

-"Everyone's known about Ruben's potential for a long time," the Tottenham star told UK newspapers.
+"Everyone's known about Ruben's potential for a long time," the Tottenham star said post-game.

 "It's great that he’s now playing regular football week in, week out at Crystal Palace.
 That can only allow him to fulfil his potential.
 Hopefully this [his international debut] is another step in his progression.